inBeat/inbeat-website/content/top-influencers/tiktok/gaming/united-states/chicago/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Chicago In 2023
+title: Top 10 Gaming TikTok Influencers In Chicago In 2024
 description: >-
-  Find top gaming TikTok influencers in Chicago in 2023.
-Most popular hashtags: #fyp #gaming #foryou #chicago.
+  Find top gaming TikTok influencers in Chicago in 2024.
+Most popular hashtags: #fyp #gaming #chicago #foryou.
 platform: TikTok
-hits: 24
+hits: 23
-text_top: Analyze the best TikTok profiles on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: Our database holds 24 TikTok influencers like this in Chicago, United States for you to collaborate.
+text_bottom: Our platform has 23 TikTok influencers like this in Chicago, United States for you to connect with.
 profiles:
   - username: "carhuff7"
     fullname: >-